jeongukjae/nori-clone/README.md

 ## Introduction

 ElasticSearch provides high-quality/performance Korean morphological analyzer `nori`.
 But `nori`'s code is strongly coupled with the Lucene codebase, and `nori` is written in Java that is the main language in the Lucene project.
 So, it's hard to use `nori` standalone in Python or Golang with the same performance.
-So for the portability and usage, I re-implemented almost the same algorithms with nori in Lucene using C++.
+Therefore, I re-implemented almost the same algorithms with `nori` in Lucene using C++ for the portability and usability.

 ## Usage